aws-samples/aws-cudos-framework-deployment/terraform/terraform-test/README.md

 ### 2. Create terraform.tfvars File

-Create a `terraform.tfvars` file in the `terraform` directory with your configuration:
+Create a `terraform.tfvars` file in the `terraform/cicd-deployment` directory with your configuration:

 ```hcl
 global_values = {